alepironi/katacoda-scenarios/remote repo/finish.md

 ## Well done.

 We have learned to:
-- init a repository
+- clone a remote repository
-- commit changes
+- pull/push changes from/to the remote repository
-- check repository status and commit history
-- create branches and move from one to another
-- merge two branches together
+- fix the merge conflicts

-### Sounds good?